Company Logo - Home Link

 Visitors traverse along a 190m (623ft) long fabric walkway, 53m (174ft) above the ground, from one side of the Dome to the other.

-In the centre of the roof, guests can stop at a central platform that provides 360-degree views of London, highlighting the Olympic Park, Thames Barrier, Greenwich, Canary Wharf, and even into the city, showing the Shard and the “Walkie Talkie” (the building that melted a car!).
+Highlights are highlighting the Olympic Park, Thames Barrier, Greenwich, Canary Wharf, and even the City, showing the Shard and the “Walkie Talkie” (the building that melted a car, that I mentioned earlier).

-Discount passes can offer an attractive discount up to 50% on the ticket prices making it almost free!
+Some tourist attraction passes offer an attractive 50% off the ticket prices making it the next best thing to free!

 About The Author